barc/backbone.giraffe/src/docs/routersAndAppEvents.md

   },
 ```

-Any Giraffe object, including the app, can listen for `appEvents`.
-When a route is triggered, its corresponding `appEvent` is called.
-In this example we'll have the app listen to itself for the app event `'route:childView'`, which is defined in the `routes` above, and the `'all'` event, so we can log everything that happens to `appEvents`.
+Any __Giraffe__ object, including the app, can listen for `appEvents`.
+When a
+route is triggered, its corresponding `appEvent` is called.
+In this example the
+app listens to itself for the app event `'route:childView'`, which is defined in
+the `routes` above, and the `'all'` event, so we can log everything that happens
+to `appEvents`.

 ```js
   appEvents: {